 Typically, IRS debt racks up when you underestimate the amount you’ll make in a given year.
-Not paying enough in quarterly taxes throughout the year means, come April, you might learn you owe more money than you originally set aside to pay your taxes.
+Not paying enough in quarterly taxes throughout the year means that come April, you might learn you owe more money than you originally set aside to pay your taxes.
 Letters from the IRS start rolling in, and suddenly your goal of homeownership is in jeopardy.

 To help you identify the issue at hand, it’s important to understand the difference between delinquent tax debt and a tax lien:

-Owing delinquent tax debt means that you owe back taxes to the IRS.
+- Owing delinquent tax debt means that you owe back taxes to the IRS.
 Whether you underpaid your taxes or failed to file, the IRS will notify you that you owe, tell you how much you owe, and explain your options for repayment.

-If your tax debt has already been registered as a tax lien, it means the debt has gone unpaid and the IRS has recorded a Notice of Federal Tax Lien in the county where you live.
+- If your tax debt has already been registered as a tax lien, it means the debt has gone unpaid, and the IRS has recorded a Notice of Federal Tax Lien in the county where you live.
 This lien is a public filing that alerts creditors to your debt and gives the government a legal right to your property, including—but not limited to—real estate.

-Regardless, understanding the status of your IRS debt will help prepare you for a conversation with your lender, and can help you get back on track toward your future mortgage.
+Regardless, understanding the status of your IRS debt will help prepare you for a conversation with your lender and can help you get back on track toward your future mortgage.

 To move forward with your loan, your next step is to discuss possible solutions toward resolving your debt so you can get approved.

 Discuss solutions to resolve your tax debt.

-Once you understand your debt’s classification, the next step is to contact the IRS and discuss a solution that fits your financial situation and your future plans:
+Once you understand your debt’s classification, the next step is to contact the IRS and discuss a solution that fits your financial situation and your plans:

 The best and fastest way to get rid of delinquent tax debt is to pay it in full before you intend to close on your home.
 Talk with the IRS to get your payoff amount for the total debt owed, then pay the IRS directly to completely resolve the debt.

 Make sure you talk with your lender about what proof they’ll need that you’ve paid off the debt, and then provide your lender with that documentation, including your payoff amount and payment receipt.
-The lender will then double-check that the debt is fully paid and that the IRS has released any liens in your name.
+The lender will double-check that the debt is fully paid and that the IRS has released any liens in your name.

 Once your repayment plan is in place, start making on-time payments per your agreement with the IRS.
 As you do, you’ll receive paperwork showing that you’ve actively made payments and are keeping up with the agreement.
 You can provide a copy of the agreement to your lender—including the monthly payment amount and total amount due—along with evidence that you’re up-to-date with the payments.

-Your lender will need this proof you’ve begun paying off your tax debt to approve your mortgage.
+Your lender will need this proof that you’ve begun paying off your tax debt to approve your mortgage.
 The requirements for established payments differ based on the type of loan you’ll need:

-Richard wants to buy his first home, and wants to take advantage of an FHA loan as a first-time homebuyer.
+Richard wants to buy his first home and take advantage of an FHA loan as a first-time homebuyer.
 Even though he has a full-time job where his taxes are taken out of each check, Richard underestimated the income he’d receive from his side business as a videographer—he owes the IRS $7,500 in back taxes.
 Richard needs to either pay his delinquent tax debt in full or set up a repayment plan with the IRS before he can get approved for a mortgage.

-To make sure that his debt-to-income ratio is still at or below the usual 43% cutoff, we add the total debts together, and divide his total debts by his total taxable income:
+To make sure that his debt-to-income ratio is still at or below the usual 43% cutoff, we add the total debts together and divide his total debts by his total taxable income:

 $2,110 / $6,000 = 35.2%

 This puts Richard’s DTI at about 35%, well below the 43% cap.
-With his positive repayment history toward his IRS debt and the monthly payment factored in, we can approve Richard’s mortgage and he can move into his new home.
+With his positive repayment history toward his IRS debt and the monthly payment factored in, we can approve Richard’s mortgage, and he can move into his new home.

-If you choose to ignore your delinquent tax debt, the IRS will notify the county you live in and place a lien on your property.
+Suppose you choose to ignore your delinquent tax debt.
+In that case, the IRS will notify the county where you live and record a lien on your property.

-Being up front with your lender before you apply will save everyone time, and allow you to explore any good-faith options you have for getting a mortgage, even with a lien in place.
+Being upfront with your lender before you apply will save everyone time and allow you to explore any good-faith options you have for getting a mortgage, even with a lien in place.

-Ultimately, your lender wants to have full confidence that you’ll repay the loan, so they’re unwilling to have the mortgage listed as a second-priority debt.
+Ultimately, your lender wants full confidence that you’ll repay the loan, so they’re unwilling to have the mortgage listed as a second-priority debt.
 Thus, trying to buy a home in a county where you have a registered lien will result in a denial from your lender.
 With a lien in place, you’ll either have to repay the debt in full or find a workaround.

 And while it’s never ideal to have a lien against your property as a homebuyer, remember: there is a way forward.
-With some careful planning, you can get ahead of your debt and still qualify for a home loan.
+With careful planning, you can get ahead of your debt and qualify for a home loan.

-Step 3: Decide on a plan.
+Decide on a plan.

 - If you plan to pay off your tax debt:

 Make sure you repay your debt by the time you plan to close on your new home.
-Talk with the IRS about your repayment amount, submit the payment, and make sure that you’re able to provide documentation that the debt was paid—your lender will want these as part of your loan file.
+Talk with the IRS about your repayment amount, submit the payment, and ensure that you’re able to provide documentation that the debt was paid—your lender will want these as part of your loan file.